KirstenC2/flask_portfolio/README.md

 - Simple navigation between Home and About pages
 - Responsive design with basic CSS styling
 - Docker containerization for easy deployment
+- SQLite database integration with Flask-SQLAlchemy
+- Blog-like functionality with posts creation and viewing